JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 The hierarchy of our sealed interface and sealed class example looks like this:
 ![Hierarchy Illustration of Sealed Classes and Interfaces](sealedClasses_interfaces.png){width=600}

-A sealed class itself is an [abstract](classes.md#abstract-classes) and cannot be instantiated directly.
+A sealed class itself is always an [abstract](classes.md#abstract-classes) and as a result cannot be instantiated directly.
 However, it may contain or inherit constructors.
 These constructors are not for creating instances of the sealed class itself but for its subclasses.
 Let's look at an example where we have a sealed class called `Error` with several subclasses, which we instantiate: